Man shot to death at Wiz Khalifa concert in Northern California

 "This was a senseless tragedy," Khalifa said in a post on Twitter.
 "Violence is never the answer.
 My prayers go out to the victim’s family."

-Khalifa said on Twitter that a concert planned for Saturday night at the Sleep Train Amphitheater in Chula Vista, California near San Diego was canceled "due to a situation out of our control."
+Khalifa said on Twitter that a concert planned for Saturday night at the Sleep Train Amphitheatre in Chula Vista, California near San Diego was cancelled "due to a situation out of our control."

-A recorded message at the theater confirmed that the show was canceled and would not be rescheduled.
+A recorded message at the theatre confirmed that the show was cancelled and would not be rescheduled.

 A male suspect in his 20s was being sought and police were asking help from anyone at the concert who may have took videos or pictures in the vicinity of the shooting.